Juncheng-Li/Bitbox/README.md

 Do we need to "checkShortCut" after creating modifyFileLoader?

+Do we need to kill ServerMain and Timer in Client side?

 **Unfinished work**

 Write peer into configration

 Ensure only 10 can be connected